Nafsuki/new_2_static_page-main/README.md

 ⚡️ Mobile first, responsive design\
 ⚡️ Hover effects\
 ⚡️ Implemented Modal when buttons are clicked\
-⚡️ Confirmation Modal when send button is clicked\ 🆕🔺 ⚡️ Closing modal when confirmation box is clicked 🆕🔺
+⚡️ Confirmation Modal when send button is clicked 🆕✨\
+⚡️ Closing modal when confirmation box is clicked 🆕✨

 If I had more time... => DONE ✅
 - I would make another modal to say 'Your message was sent' when 'send' button is clicked